shurko0x4cfd/FSML/README.md

 # FSML
-Kawaii homoiconic postfix concatenative programming language
+Kawaii homoiconic postfix concatenative programming language.

 FSML is Forth/Factor-like programming language and transpiller for.
 Language mainly procedural with wide functional style support.
 Intended mainly to static compilation to othes high-level languages.
 First to Python 3, OSL and JavaScript, then to Java and any one language which can produce native code - may be llvm or suitable C-like.
 Then I hope add interpretation abilities for dialog work.
 In conclusion may be add jit-compiler for amd64 instruction set but not sure.